Heart Healthy Baked Ziti with Roasted Vegetables

 Photo Credit: Baldwin Publishing Staff Photographer

-Vegetable Baked Ziti brings homestyle Italian and heart-healthy ingredients together in one luscious casserole dish.
+This Baked Ziti with Roasted Vegetables brings homestyle Italian and heart-healthy ingredients together in one luscious casserole dish.
 The result is a Parmesan-topped masterpiece of cheesy noodles and tender veggies that you’re sure to love.
-This version keeps sodium low without sacrificing any of the classic, comforting flavor.
+This version keeps the classic, comforting flavor of traditional baked ziti while also keeping sodium low.
+It’s also a fantastic way to introduce more produce to your table, making it one of our favorite heart-healthy recipes for picky eaters.
+Roasted vegetables have a natural sweetness that blends perfectly with the savory tomato sauce.

 Love easy recipes?
 Check out all of our Healthy One Pan Recipes!